Interviewsand Articles

 by Richard Whittaker, Dec 1, 2007

 The work of William Fuller III came to my attention by chance, as seems to happen with so many good things.
-My wife and I were passing through Trona, California, when she spotted a hand-painted sign.
-"Hey," she said, "I think there's some art over there."
+My wife and I were passing through Trona, California, when she spotted a hand-painted sign and said, "I think there's some art over there."

 I’ve learned not to expect much in my travels whenever I run across an art moment, whether it’s at a gallery or private studio.
 At the same time, I’m always ready to be surprised.
-And coming across Fuller’s work in Trona did surprise me—no disrepect meant to Trona.
+And coming across Fuller’s work in Trona did surprise me—no disrespect meant to Trona.
 The place is a hidden, offbeat work of art in itself.
-It ought to be in a movie.
+It would be a perfect compliment for Antonioni's movie Red Desert.

 Finally, I went up and knocked.
 Mr. Fuller appeared and I introduced myself.
 He was happy to talk.
 He came out and joined us.
 Did he mind my taking a few pictures?
 Not at all.
 I told him I might want to publish them.
-That would be okay, too.
-And here they are. --rw
+That would be okay, too. --rw

 About the Author

-Richard Whittaker is the founder of works & conversations magazine.
+Richard Whittaker is the founding editor of works & conversations magazine and West Coast editor of Parabola magazine.

 READ MORE >>